 Watch your swimming stroke

 Avoid the breast stroke as the kicking action (whip kick) can cause back pain if your spine is not aligned correctly.
-If you have symphysis pubis dysfunction (SPD), this action can also cause pain.
+It can also be painful if you have symphysis pubis dysfunction (SPD), also known as pelvic girdle pain (PGP).

-It can be tricky to know when your body is getting too warm when you’re swimming because the water makes you feel cooler.
-Because of this, if you’re exercising in water the temperature of the water should not be more than 32˚C. If there isn’t a sign up telling you what the water temperature is, ask your aquanatal teacher or a member of the pool staff.
+It can be tricky to know if your body is getting too warm when you’re swimming because the water makes you feel cooler.
+Because of this, the temperature of the water should not be more than 32˚C. If there isn’t a sign up telling you what the water temperature is, ask your aquanatal teacher or a member of the pool staff.

 One tip to avoid overheating is to take a drink with you when you’re in the pool and drink small amounts regularly while swimming or doing a class.

-If you like the idea of doing exercises in a group with other pregnant women, aquanatal classes are a good choice as the classes are designed for pregnant women.
-It’s a good way to meet your pregnant neighbours!
-A typical class may include tips about exercising and posture, a warm-up session, aerobic exercises, strength exercises, breathing awareness and stretching.
-Sometimes the sessions are carried out to music.
-Look on local forums and noticeboards and ask at local gyms to find sessions.
+If you like the idea of doing exercises in a group, aquanatal classes are a good choice because they are designed specifically for pregnant women.
+It’s a good way to meet your pregnant neighbours too.

 Aqua aerobic classes

 Aqua aerobics classes are not specific to pregnancy.
 If you’ve been going to one before you became pregnant, tell the instructor you are pregnant.
 If they are qualified to continue to instruct you, they will.
-Otherwise they may ask you to find another class – you can look on local forums and noticeboards or ask at gyms.
+Otherwise they may suggest another class that would be better suited.

 Aqua aerobics is a set of aerobic exercises that are performed in chest-deep water.
 They are great for women who are less confident swimmers.
 You might also use floats and weights.
 You will warm up and cool down after each session.